-Even if you don’t end up hiring a lawyer, an experienced consumer attorney can help you evaluate the creditor’s case and your personal circumstances to determine the best course for you.
+Even if you don’t end up hiring a lawyer, an experienced debt settlement attorney can help you evaluate the creditor’s case and your personal circumstances to determine the best course for you.

 When a creditor sues you to collect debt you haven’t paid, you have three choices to deal with the lawsuit: